aaai-fidu-lab/aaai-fidu-lab.github.io/people.md

 # Contact Information

-For any queries regarding the workshop or submission process, please contact the core organizers listed above.
+For any queries regarding the workshop or submission process, please contact the lead organizers listed above.

 # Acknowledgments

-We gratefully acknowledge the support of all our core organizers, additional contributors, and the NeurIPS community in making this workshop possible.
+We gratefully acknowledge the support of all our organizers, additional contributors, and the NeurIPS community in making this workshop possible.